Celebrations

 4-H Camp

-Each September, Providence students participate in a ceremony held on the International Day of Peace.
-Children and staff gather at our peace pole to share songs, poems, and traditions.
-The teaching of peace is at the center of Providence’s curriculum and is woven into specific lessons, as well as everyday practice with particular emphasis on peaceful conflict resolution.
-Our annual peace ceremony is an opportunity for our children to celebrate what they practice throughout the year.
+Each September, Providence students take part in a ceremony held on or around the International Day of Peace.
+Children and staff gather at our peace pole to share songs, poems, and meaningful traditions.
+Peace education is a central principle in the Montessori approach, and at Providence it is woven into both specific lessons and everyday classroom practice, with a particular focus on peaceful conflict resolution.
+Our annual peace ceremony gives students a special opportunity to celebrate and reflect on the skills and values they practice throughout the year.

 Grandparents' Day/Open House